getSurreal/XV_Lidar_Controller/README.md

 ###Software to build from source
-* Arduino IDE (v1.0.6 tested.
-Newer or older may work)
+* Arduino IDE (v1.6.5 and earlier)
-* Teensyduino - Software add-on to run Arduino sketches on the Teensy (v1.19 tested.
-Newer or older may work) http://www.pjrc.com/teensy/teensyduino.html
+* Teensyduino - Software add-on to run Arduino sketches on the Teensy (v1.27) http://www.pjrc.com/teensy/teensyduino.html
 * Copy the included libraries to the Arduino libraries directory